 Auditing over the years has provided immensely valuable insight into the quality of agencies’ processes currently in place to provide this critical information to families.
 The Licensing Team collaborated with the A Place for Mom Content Team to publicize this insight in a way that would be useful for consumers: an interactive map providing an overview on transparency and instructions for obtaining information.

 To rank the states’ accessibility, each agency was evaluated according to more than a dozen separate objective criteria.
-The criteria were weighted by relative importance, and the state was assigned an objective ranking.
+The criteria were weighted by relative importance, and the state was assigned an objective rating.